Kamperhub/kamperhub-app/FIREBASE_SETUP_CHECKLIST.md

     # Firebase Server-Side Admin Configuration (for backend functions)
     # This MUST be a single line of JSON wrapped in single quotes.
     GOOGLE_APPLICATION_CREDENTIALS_JSON='PASTE_YOUR_ENTIRE_SERVICE_ACCOUNT_JSON_HERE'

+    # Generative AI (Genkit / Gemini) API Key
+    # IMPORTANT: This key MUST NOT have "HTTP referrer" restrictions.
+Use a key with no restrictions or IP address restrictions.
+    GOOGLE_API_KEY="YOUR_GENERATIVE_AI_API_KEY_HERE"

     # Stripe Configuration (for subscriptions)
     STRIPE_SECRET_KEY="sk_test_..."